 When the court order is received, the person who receives the order should seal the records that are in his or her custody.
 All records related to the criminal matter for which the court order pertains to must be sealed.
 The person who seals the records at each agency should provide notice to the court that the order to seal the records has been complied with.
 After the court has been notified, the order to seal the records must also be sealed.

-Nevada law addresses sealing of records after a conviction, sealing of records after a dismissal or acquittal, and sealing of records after completion of program for re-entry.
+Nevada law addresses sealing of records after a conviction, sealing of records after a dismissal or acquittal, and sealing of records after completion of the program for re-entry.

 The specific process for petitioning the court and convincing the court to seal records will vary depending upon whether the petition is being made after a conviction, after an acquittal or after entering a program of re-entry.
 For example, the court can order records to be sealed after completion of a program for reentry even without a hearing, unless the Division of Parole and Probation or the Department of Public Safety asks the court for a hearing.

 When a petition is submitted to the court, there is not necessarily a guarantee that the court will always order records sealed.
-A number of factors affect the court’s decision on whether or not to seal records, including the conduct of the person who is petitioning for the records to be sealed in between the time of the past conviction and the petition.
+A number of factors affect the court’s decision on whether or not to sell records, including the conduct of the person who is petitioning for the records to be sealed in between the time of the past conviction and the petition.

 Those who want to maximize the chances of having their records sealed will need to talk with an experienced Las Vegas defense lawyer to find out how to make the most compelling possible arguments to convince the court that records should be sealed so members of the public who conduct background checks will not be alerted to your past involvement with the criminal justice system.